sohaamir/website_analytics/README.md

 From inside your `venv` at the root of the `website_analytics` directory:

-`cd/ wordscraper` and run `scrapy crawl sohaamir -o words.json`.
+`cd wordscraper` and then run `scrapy crawl sohaamir -o words.json`.

-Manually remove the last line (for now until I fix this).
+Manually remove the last line from `words.json` (for now until I fix this).

 Then run `python3 subsetting_json.py`, `pip install wordcloud` and `python3 plot_wordcloud.py`.